rrios119/Y-Maze-Spontaneous-Alternation/README.md

 **1. Check For Compatible CSV Format**
 - File must be located in the same root directory as the index.py
-- File should contain the columns 'In top', 'In left', and 'In right' (Respective columns known as ABC)
+- File should contain the columns 'In top', 'In left', and 'In right'
 - The rows with the associated column should contain 0 or 1 (1 equates to the mouse's location)

 ![Example CSV Excel File](example.png)